AnthonyDeSantiago/Spectrum_Analyzer_Tool/README.md

 **Project Objective:**

 To streamline and enhance this critical analysis, our project aimed to develop an automated solution for RF Spectrum Analysis.
-We employed a custom trained state-of-the-art YOLO V8 model to detect and isolate the Spectrum Analyzer screen in any arbitrary video footage regardless of the analyzer used.
-Furthermore, we utilized a novel combination of frame differencing, summing, and agglomerative clustering techniques to isolate and segment the signals measured on the spectrum analyzer screen.
-In this way, relevant properties of the measured signals could be extracted from the analyzed video.
-Finally, to maximize video processing speed, we used Python’s multiprocessing library to parallelize the processing of frame batches and to leverage all available processor cores.
+We employed a custom trained state-of-the-art YOLO V8 model to detect and isolate the Spectrum Analyzer screen and measured signal in any arbitrary video footage regardless of the analyzer used.
+By comparing the position and dimensions of the grid and signal bounding boxes, accurate estimates of the measured signal's center frequency and amplitude are derived.
+These values are then written to an outputted csv file for later analysis.

 **Key Features:**